Six months after first-time mom Florencia Martinez gave birth to her son Lucas, she started to "freak out."

 That’s when she turned to the Mothers’ Milk Bank of North Texas, which collects donated milk from mothers who produce excess breast milk through pumping.
 The organization screens and pasteurizes the milk, which is then ice-packed and shipped overnight across the country.
 The milk bank fills prescriptions written by physicians for premature and medically fragile babies.

 Martinez tapped into those donations to find milk without the proteins that were making Lucas ill.
-Today, Lucas is doing much better; he will celebrate his first birthday in March and has nearly tripled his weight since birth.
+Today, Lucas is doing much better; he celebrates his first birthday this month and has nearly tripled his weight since birth.

-Bouyed by her experience, Martinez has worked with The Gathering Place at 5810 Biscayne Blvd. to establish a “milk depot” where South Florida mothers can donate their milk.
-Martinez, a volunteer who helps coordinate the donations, hopes the depot, which opened last week, will help alleviate the shortage of breast milk that she encountered.
+Bouyed by her experience, Martinez has worked with The Gathering Place at 5810 Biscayne Blvd. to establish a "milk depot" where South Florida mothers can donate their milk.
+Martinez, a volunteer who helps coordinate the donations, hopes the depot, which opened in February, will help alleviate the shortage of breast milk that she encountered.

 Women can bring donations to the "depot," a freezer where The Gathering Place is storing the milk, from 11 a.m. to 7 p.m.
 Monday through Friday.